josymarss/josymarss/README.md

 #### About

-Experienced mobile iOS developer using SwiftUI and MVVM architecture.
-Loves programming languages and focused on learning more about compilers, memory safety and efficient algorithms.
+Experienced mobile developer with a strong focus on building iOS applications using Swift, SwiftUI, UIKit and MVVM architecture.
+Passionate about compiler design, constantly reading about lexer, parsing and AST.

 #### Languages
    `[Swift, Typescript, Rust]`